 We encourage a change of socks- white but this is not compulsory.

 These can be left in school for the half term.

-If you or your child has any concerns, please feel free to drop us a note or arrange to meet us before or after school.
+If you or your child has any concerns, please feel free to call or drop us a note or arrange to meet either of us before or after school.